valoeghese/Jason-Basic/README.md

 There are some built in operations you can use.

-Note that things that require a variable nmae
+Note that things that require a variable name can't take items in arrays (yet).
+If you need to e.g. generate a random number in an array, use a temp variable.

 ### I/O
 ```